Launch and Lead Your Own Business Venture

 Study the full life cycle of digital product development.
 Learn how to manage the process, guide a team and bring a product to market successfully.

-Hone your marketing skills and tactics as you learn to determine customer needs and use this information to direct your product decisions, distribution, branding and marketing channel approach.
+Hone your marketing skills and tactics to determine customer needs and use this information to direct your product decisions, distribution, branding and marketing channel approach.